 The administration will be composed of a diverse set of staff members that should have expertise in a range of fields such as technology, media, law, ethics, human computer interaction, human rights, digital rights, tech policy, and journalism.
-The director will select administration staff, with participation of the co-chairs.
+The executive director will select administration staff, in consultation with the managers with regard to certain key senior staff.

-3 Administration Staff Code of Conduct
+2.3 Administration Staff Code of Conduct